Why You Shouldn’t Bank on a Tax Refund

 You see, he had recently treated himself to a brand new, 80-inch television.
 When he bought it, he didn’t have the money to cover it.
 But it was on sale, and he figured a smart shopper would jump on that deal.
 So he put it on his credit card and said that he’d pay it all off once he got what was supposed to be his hefty refund check.

-Jason’s Tax Mistake
+A Common Tax Refund Mistake

 Tax time came, and Jason crunched the numbers.
 Then, assuming there must be a mistake, he crunched them again — and again, and again, and again.
 Finally, he made an appointment with a tax accountant to find out what was going on.